Barham Salih

-Barham Salih (بەرھەم ساڵح; برهم صالح; born 12 September 1960) is an Iraqi Kurdish politician who served as the eighth president of Iraq from 2018 to 2022.
+Barham Salih (بەرھەم ساڵح; برهم صالح; born 8 September 1960) is an Iraqi politician who served as the president of Iraq from 2018 to 2022.

 He is the former prime minister of the Kurdistan Region and a former deputy prime minister of the Iraqi federal government.
 He was elected and assumed office as president of Iraq on 2 October 2018.
-On October 2022 he lost his re-election to Abdul Latif Rashid.
+Salih is the third non-Arab president of Iraq, succeeding Fuad Masum, who is also Kurdish.
+In October 2022 he lost his re-election to Abdul Latif Rashid.

 Early life and education

 Salih was born in 1960 in Sulaymaniyah.
-He was arrested in 1979 by the Ba'athist regime twice on charges of involvement in the Kurdish national movement by taking some photos of protesters in Sulaimaniya city and spent 43 days in detention in a Special Investigation Commission prison in Kirkuk where he was tortured.
+He was arrested in 1979 by the Ba'athist regime twice on charges of involvement in the Kurdish national movement by taking some photos of protesters in Sulaimaniyah city and spent 43 days in detention in a Special Investigation Commission prison in Kirkuk where he was tortured.
 Once released, he finished high school and left Iraq for the United Kingdom to flee continued persecution.

 Personal life

 Salih is married to Sarbagh Salih, the head and founding member of the Kurdish Botanical Foundation and a women's rights activist.
 The couple have two children.